HISTORY

 RSVP is currently part of Senior Corps, and partially funded under the Corporation for National and Community Service, the federal agency that leads service, volunteering, and grant-making efforts in the United States.

-For more than four decades, RSVP has successfully secured additional funding through the solicitation of an individual, corporate and foundation support and grants to grow the base of philanthropic support and increase public awareness of RSVP and its mission – which has enabled thousands of seniors to remain at home and out of costly institutions.
+For more than five decades, RSVP has successfully secured additional funding through the solicitation of an individual, corporate and foundation support and grants to grow the base of philanthropic support and increase public awareness of RSVP and its mission – which has enabled thousands of seniors to remain at home and out of costly institutions.
 The result has been millions of dollars in savings to taxpayers for long-term care, and it enabled these seniors to live out their lives with dignity in their own homes where they are the happiest and healthiest and still a part of their community.

 Its early roots which began in service to the state’s five rural counties, has grown – with strong program and financial management to include 15 of the 17 counties in Nevada: Carson City, Churchill, Douglas, Elko, Esmeralda, Eureka, Humboldt, Lander, Lincoln, Lyon, Mineral, Nye, Pershing, Storey, Washoe and White Pine.
 The total population of these rural counties is 327,830, of which 31% are seniors 55 years of age and older, 26% of whom are living under the published federal poverty guidelines according to the Nevada State Demographers Office.